matthew-puku/snackfu/README.md

 ## Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+Users model has_many listings

+Users model has_many orders

+Listing model has_many order

+Orders model has_many listings

+Lisitng model has_many reviews ???

+Reviews belong_to Listings

+Address belongs_to Users

+Address belongs_to Listings

+Address belongs_to Order

 ## Provide your database schema design.

 ## Provide User stories for your App.

 US1: As a user I can register an account

 US2: As a user I can log into my account

 US3: As a user I can search for products

 US4: As a user I can sell products

 US5: As a user I can buy products

 US6: As a user I can upload images

 US7: As a user I can ship products

 US8: As a user I can write a review

 US9: As a user I can log out of my account

 US10: As a user I can edit my listing

 US11: As a user I can delete my listing

 ## Provide Wireframes for your App.